-Despite the win Carleton Ravens Head coach Dave Smart was extremely upset following the victory which saw Tigers completely outplay the Ravens in the fourth-quarter, out-scoring the defending champions 29-12 in the quarter.
-Smart took his star point-guard aside for an additionally five minutes laying into him as if they had just dropped a game and as if Scrubb hadn’t just dropped his highest point total against a NCAA team.
+Despite the win, Carleton Ravens Head coach Dave Smart was extremely upset following the victory which saw Tigers completely outplay the Ravens in the fourth quarter, outscoring the defending champions 29-12 in the quarter.
+Smart took his star point-guard aside for an additionally five minutes laying into him as if they had just dropped a game and as if Scrubb hadn’t just dropped his highest point total against an NCAA team.

-“He wants to be an elite point guard he’s gotta have his team playing with a chip on their shoulder all-the-time and his gotta have his team playing with confidence and thats not who we are right now!
+“He wants to be an elite point guard he’s gotta have his team playing with a chip on their shoulder all-the-time and he’s gotta have his team playing with confidence and that’s not who we are right now!
 It’s gotta change, we can’t beat Ottawa U or Memphis on Tuesday if you don’t have a chip.”

 “That’s our problem, we are talented but there’s not a lot of emotion.
-We lost a lot in Kevin Churchill, we lost a lot in Willy (Manigat), we lost a lot in Elliott Thompson , we lost a lot in Cole Hobin.
-Obviously Ty (Tyson Hinz) is a talent guy, I’m talking pure toughness and pure meanness, we got talent, those guys were tough, tough, tough kids.”
+We lost a lot in Kevin Churchill, we lost a lot in Willy (Manigat), we lost a lot in Elliott Thompson, we lost a lot in Cole Hobin.
+Obviously, Ty (Tyson Hinz) is a talented guy, I’m talking pure toughness and pure meanness, we got talent, those guys were tough, tough, tough kids.”
 We have a lot of talent, but we don’t have a lot of toughness.” lamented the Ravens coach.

-“The first-half Carleton was just tougher then us and competed harder, second-half i was really proud of our effort, our competitive nature our ability to bounce back, but that’s a really good team and very well coached team that we’ve played.
+“The first-half Carleton was just tougher than us and competed harder, second-half I was really proud of our effort, our competitive nature our ability to bounce back, but that’s a really good team and very well coached team that we’ve played.
 Philip, of boy, is he really good and he can shoot the ball.
-They punched us in the mouth in the first-half and we fought back and made it a game in the second-half.
+They punched us in the mouth in the first half and we fought back and made it a game in the second-half.

 Carleton finished the game with 16 three-pointers (16-35, 45.7%) compared to Memphis who only shot 2-of-9 (22.2%) from downtown.
 The Tigers also shot poorly from the charity stripe going 20-of-34 (58%) while Carleton went 12-of-18 from free-throws.